 The following picture shows a range of flutes and fifes.
 The top three are low A, low C, and D flutes by Casey Burns.
 The smaller flutes are F and G. The three fifes at the bottom are in Bb, C, and high D. The C instrument is a model F military fife.
 The rest are concert flutes/fifes by Sweetheart.
 A high D fife is only 12 inches long and weighs almost nothing.
 A low A flute is 31 inches long and quite a hulking instrument.
 Instruments of these extreme sizes are harder to play than the standard D instrument.

 Despite superficial differences in construction, and despite being pitched an octave higher, pennywhistles are very similar to simple-system flutes in terms of how they are played.
-This means that it is easy to alternate between the two sorts of instruments, and instructional materials for the whistles are also useful for flutes.
+The same is true for simple system flutes from other traditions, notably the Indian bansuri.
+This means that it is easy to alternate between the various sorts of instruments.
+In particular, instructional materials for the whistles are also useful for flutes.
+End-blown flutes (e.g. quena, kaval, xiao) share the same fingering but require a different blowing technique to sound the notes.

 Simple system flutes are also available with one or more keys and/or tuning slides.
-Some are made with more than the standard 6 holes or with a "foot" that lets you play one or two extra low notes.
-These modifications make certain notes easier to play, but they also increase the complexity and thus the cost of the instrument.
-This document concentrates on how to play the simpler standard 6-hole keyless instruments effectively.
+Some are made with more than the standard 6 holes to make accidentals easier to play.
+A few have a "foot" or a "leading tone" hole that lets you play one or two extra low notes.
+These modifications make certain notes easier to play, but they also increase the complexity (and sometimes the cost) of the instrument.
+Some flutes are constructed with fewer holes (e.g. 5 holes), especially very large flutes for which it might be impossible to reach the standard set of six holes.
+This makes some notes of the scale hard or impossible to play.
+This document concentrates on how to play the standard 6-hole keyless instruments effectively.

 To get started, you'll need an instrument and a variety of basic information.
 The following sites have lots of general information and pointers: